 As always, thank you for your help and partnership!

 Files & Resources

-In December 2011, Stefanie Thomas, from the Seattle Police Department shared information on how to keep our students (and parents) safe while navigating the internet.
+In 2011 and 2014, Stefanie Thomas, from the Seattle Police Department shared information on how to keep our students (and parents) safe while navigating the internet.
 Here are some resources on cyberbullying, social networking, and safety tips.